swfans/swars/README.md

 Route "b" - using the prebuilt *patch* release.

-7.b.
+7. b.
 Extract the downloaded patch file.
-8.b.
+8. b.
 Move all extracted files and folders to the selected installation folder.
      Place them all in one folder, so that sub-olders `conf`, `data`, `levels` and the executable file `swars` are all next to each other.